 - University of North Carolina at Chapel Hill

 - University of Washington

 - Undergraduate or graduate students (at least 2 years of undergraduate studies completed when enrolling in the program)

 - GPA minimum: 3.0 (on a 4.0 scale)

-Services Provided by TUM
+Services provided by TUM

-- Scholarship: Students not otherwise supported for their participation in PREP will receive a TUM scholarship (1,500.00 €, paid in two installments during their stay in Munich).
+- Scholarship: Students not otherwise supported during the time of their participation in PREP will receive a scholarship (1,200.00 €, paid in two installments during their stay in Munich).